rdvnnl/kotlin-web-site/docs/topics/properties.md

 where you want to be able to modify the property internally but not externally.
 In such cases, you can use a _backing property_.

 For example, you have a `ShoppingCart` class with an `items` property that contains everything inside the shopping cart.
-You want to make the `items` property read-only outside of the class, but you want to allow one "approved" way for the user to modify the `items` property directly.
+You want to make the `items` property read-only outside the class, but you want to allow one "approved" way for the user to modify the `items` property directly.
 In your code, you create a backing property called `_items` which is private, and you also create a normal property called `items` which is public and initializes to the value of the backing property.